-When I was Vitamin Shoppe recently getting some supplements, I noticed a woman in the section where the fish oil supplements were located.
+When I was Vitamin Shoppe getting some supplements, I noticed a woman in the section where the fish oil supplements were located.
 She seemed perplexed – and for good reason.
 There are MANY different types of fish oil supplements out there!
 Which fish oil brand is the best?
-Being the good Samaritan that I am, I tried to help her (I love helping people at health food stores.
-I don't know how the staff feels about me doing this but for me it's just a lot of fun).
+Being the good Samaritan that I am, I tried to help her.

-To get the levels of EPA and DHA you have to look at nutrition label on the back of the bottle.
-When you do, prepare to be shocked because that 1,200 mg fish oil supplement may have very little EPA and DHA!
+To get the amount of EPA and DHA you have to look at the nutrition labels on the back of the bottle.

-Remember, when we talk about how great fish oil is, we are really talking about EPA and DHA.
+When it comes to omega 3 fatty acids, we are really talking about EPA and DHA.
 Fish oil supplements often contain many other types of fish oils in addition to EPA and DHA.
-That is how they can post that big number on the front of the label.
+The number on the front is for ALL the omega 3 fats.

-Also look at how many fish oil capsules you have to take to get that amount of EPA and DHA too!
-In some products a serving size may be 2 capsules while in others it's only 1 capsule.
-Products that say only 1 capsule is needed tend to be bigger in size than those that require you to take 2 capsules.
+When reading the label, notice how many capsules you have to take?
+What's the Serving Size?
+Is it 1, 2, 3, or 4 capsules?
+Supplements that say only 1 capsule is needed tend to be bigger in size than those that require you to take 2 capsules.
 If you don't like swallowing big pills, look for a fish oil supplement that has smaller capsules -or use a liquid fish oil supplement as I do

-1. Don't worry about mercury in fish oil supplements.
-Even Consumer Reports, which tends to be very conservative about supplements, reported a few years ago that none of the fish oil products they tested contained mercury.
-I'm pretty confident that any product made in America is mercury-free.
+1. Don't Worry About Mercury.
+Even Consumer Reports, which tends to be very conservative about supplements, reported years ago that none of the fish oil products they tested contained mercury.
+I'm pretty confident that any quality supplement is mercury-free.
 This is especially true of you deal with larger, well known, companies that have a reputation to uphold.

-2. If you are burping up fishy smell odors after you take a fish oil supplement, its probably because the fish oil has spoiled.
+2. Beware If You Burp.
+If you are burping up fishy smell odors after you take a fish oil supplement, its probably because the oil has spoiled.
 A little vitamin E is often to fish oil supplements to stop them from going rancid but this happens sometimes.
 Always look at the expiration date on the bottle.
-Also, try keeping your fish oil supplements in the refrigerator to keep them from spoiling.
-This should stop those fishy burps 🙂
+I like to keep fish oil supplements in the refrigerator to keep them from spoiling.

 What do you think?